SnippetCoders/flutter_file_downloading/README.md

 # Flutter File Downloading

-This project is to demonstrate how to make file downloading with progress event
+This snippet code is regarding how to make file downloading with progress event.

+Watch Video :

-## Getting Started
+## Libraries Required

-This project is to demonstrate how to make file downloading with progress event

-Project required 4 Libraries.

 1. http:
 2. provider:
 3. permission_handler: